FREE SHIPPING on orders over $75 International: over $250

 Although packing for some quality gongfu cha time outdoors can be intimidating.
 What to bring?
 How do we make sure the teaware doesn't break?
 What about the water?
 What if the tea gets crushed?

-Based in New York City, we are somewhat amateurs when it comes to outdoors.
+Based in New York City, we are somewhat amateurs when it comes to the outdoors.
 We don’t have any fancy equipment or tea bags made specifically for this purpose.
-But we can provide some tips that we’ve learned along the way that might come in handy to amateurs like us.
+But we can share some tips we’ve learned along the way that might come in handy for amateurs like us.

 What Teaware Should I Bring Hiking?

-When you bring teaware make sure it is sturdy and not easy to break.
+When you bring teaware, make sure it is sturdy and not easy to break.
 You probably don’t want to carry too much extra weight either.
-We prefer bringing a gaiwan over teapot.
+We prefer bringing a gaiwan over a teapot.

 There are two reasons for this: